rifah07/Financial-Tracker-Suite__Backend/stepsofProject.md

 97. Then while testing, update route with: "{{url}}/users/register", "{{url}}/users/login" like this.
 98. Implemet user account deletion as this commit code.
 99. Add refreshToken.js in model, update middleware with it.
-100. Update login.js with refresttoken.
+100. Update login.js with refreshtoken.
+101. Install point 12 above.
+102. Update app.js with cookie parser.s